fastlane/docs/docs/actions.md

-  `derived_data` | Use derived data folder at path `verbose` | Print xcodebuild output inline `platform` | Define which platform to build for `configuration` | Define which build configuration to use when building `toolchain` | Define which xcodebuild toolchain to use when building `project_directory` | Define the directory containing the Carthage project
+  `derived_data` | Use derived data folder at path `verbose` | Print xcodebuild output inline `platform` | Define which platform to build for `frameworks` | Framework name or names to archive, could be applied only along with the archive command `output` | Output name for the archive, could be applied only along with the archive command.
+Use following format *.framework.zip
+  `configuration` | Define which build configuration to use when building `toolchain` | Define which xcodebuild toolchain to use when building `project_directory` | Define the directory containing the Carthage project